samdalvai/ItalianCitiesScraper/README.md

 # ItalianCitiesScraper
-A simple python tool to gather data on Italian cities and create an xml file.
+A simple `Python` tool to gather data on Italian cities and convert it in a `xlsx` file.
 The data gathered is of interest to performing snow load computations, for example the altitude, the province and the climatic zones are parsed.
-The data is scraped from the Wikipedia.
+The data is scraped from the Wikipedia website.

 ## Requirements